-The Bank has established prudential limits set by the Board to address concentration of risks by counterparty and has well established guidelines from credit initiation to disbursement and asset remedial management to reflect the risk associated with such customers.
+The Bank has established prudential limits set by the Board to address concentration of risks by counterparty and has well-established guidelines from credit initiation to disbursement and asset remedial management to reflect the risk associated with such customers.
 Excesses over limits procedures are well defined and are treated as exceptions.
 There is also a rating system for corporate customers to reflect the risk associated with such customers.
+Excesses over limits procedures are well defined and are treated as exceptions.